Energy-superconvergent Explicit Runge--Kutta Time Discretizations

 \section{Abstract}

-{ In this paper, we investigate the energy accuracy of explicit Runge-Kutta (RK) time discretization for antisymmetric autonomous linear systems and present a framework for constructing RK methods with an order of energy accuracy much greater than the number of stages.
-For an $s$-stage, $p$th-order RK method, we show that the energy accuracy can achieve superconvergence with an order up to $2s-p+1$ if $p$ is even.
-Several energy-superconvergent methods, including five- to seven-stage fourth-order methods with energy accuracy up to the eleventh order, together with their strong stability criteria, are derived.
-The proposed methods are examined using several applications, including second-order ordinary differential equations for harmonic oscillators, linear integro-differential equations for peridynamics, and one-dimensional Maxwell's equations of electrodynamics. }
+This paper investigates the energy conservation properties of explicit Runge--Kutta (RK) time discretizations for autonomous skew-symmetric systems.
+For linear problems, we present a general framework for constructing RK methods in which the energy-accuracy order significantly exceeds the number of stages.
+Specifically, for an $s$-stage, $p$-th order RK method (where $p$ is even), we prove that the energy accuracy can reach up to order $2s-p+1$.
+Utilizing this framework, we derive several energy-superconvergent methods, including five- to seven-stage algorithms with energy accuracy up to the eleventh order, and establish their corresponding strong stability criteria.
+The methods are validated on a range of benchmark problems, including harmonic oscillators, integro-differential equations in peridynamics, and the Maxwell equations.